 Dublin City.
 Head straight for Temple Bar in the city center.
 This is the city's cultural quarter, the streets are lined with medieval cobble stones and it's here that Dublin comes to party.
 You'll find many trad pubs in Temple Bar, but one of our favorites is Oliver St. John Gogartys.
 You can't miss it (it's the one covered in flags).

 The trad music begins in the early afternoon here and doesn't stop until closing.
 Expect the odd bit of

 dancing inside, too.

 Temple Bar really becomes the trad capital of Ireland during the

 Temple Bar Trad Fest.
 This annual event sees Temple Bar fill up with trad musicians from all over Ireland and abroad.
-Every pub throbs with music, dancing and song.
+Every pub fills up with music, dancing and song.
 The streets are lined with buskers and a festival vibe grips the entire area.
 Lots of the events are free, too.
+The All-Ireland Fleadh

 The city will be awash with bands,